Braves vs. Marlins Player Props Betting Odds

 Soler Stats

-- Jorge Soler has eight doubles, five home runs, 10 walks and 10 RBI (20 total hits).
+- Jorge Soler has 20 hits with eight doubles, five home runs, 11 walks and 10 RBI.

 Soler Recent Games